cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 even if the other KEM is compromised.
 If the PQ KEM is broken by new cryptanalysis, then the hybrid KEM should continue to provide security against non-quantum attackers by virtue of its traditional KEM component.
-If the traditional KEM is brken by a quantum computer, then the hybrid KEM should continue to resist quantum attack by virtue of its PQ KEM component.
+If the traditional KEM is broken by a quantum computer, then the hybrid KEM should continue to resist quantum attack by virtue of its PQ KEM component.

-In this document, we define constructions for hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
-Hybrid KEMs using these constructions provide strong security properties as long as the undelying algorithms are secure.
+In addition to guarding against algorithm flaws, this property also guards against flaws in implementations, such as timing attacks.
+Hybrid KEMs can also facilitate faster deployment of PQ security by allowing applications to incorporate PQ algorithms while still meeting compliance requirements based on traditional algorithms.

+In this document, we define constructions for hybrid KEMs based on combining a traditional KEM and a PQ KEM.
 The aim of this document is provide a small set of techniques for constructing hybrid KEMs designed to achieve specific security properties given conforming component algorithms, that should be suitable for the vast majority of use cases.

 # Requirements Notation